e-dant/watcher/readme.md

 ```

 This will take care of some platform-specifics, building the
-release, debug, and sanitizer variants, and running the unit
+release, debug, and sanitizer variants, and running some tests.
-tests and benchmarks.

 #### CMake